 James (Jim) F. Owens serves as counsel to a variety of nonprofit and for-profit health care businesses, with a focus on transactional and regulatory advice.
-His clients include multi-facility systems, free-standing district and community hospitals, children's hospitals, medical foundation clinics, ambulatory surgery centers, imaging centers, dialysis centers, health plans, physician and dentistry practice management companies, and large medical groups.
+His clients include multi-facility health systems, academic and community hospitals, county medical centers, healthcare districts, children’s hospitals, medical foundation clinics, ambulatory surgery centers, imaging centers, dialysis centers, health plans, physician and dentistry practice management companies, and large medical groups.

-With a health care law practice that spans more than two decades, Jim has substantial experience in corporate and business law, mergers, acquisitions and affiliations, managed care contracting and health care joint ventures.
-He regularly advises clients on compliance with state and federal health care fraud and abuse laws.
-Jim also has experience resolving disputes between medical practice foundations and the physician organizations with whom they contract.
+With a health care law practice that spans more than three decades, Jim has substantial experience in corporate and business law, mergers, acquisitions and affiliations, health care joint ventures and clinical integration.
+He regularly advises clients on compliance with state and federal health care laws.
+Jim also has experience resolving disputes among health care businesses.